 Topic this Overlaps Least With: Models (0.02079)

-You can see a rise in each of these in the years after World War II.
-In some cases this is restoring the level that existed back in the 1870s and 1880s, but in akk cases there is a steep fall from the mid-1960s onwards.
-Let’s see what happens if we restrict this to the journal that seems central to Ordinary Language Philosophy, Proceedings of the Aristotelian Society.
+A rise is visible in the frequency of each word in the years after World War II.
+In some cases this is restoring the level that existed back in the 1870s and 1880s, but in all cases there is a steep fall from the mid-1960s onwards.
+Let’s see what happens if we restrict this to the journal that seems central to ordinary language philosophy, Proceedings of the Aristotelian Society.
 (Note that the averages on this graph are averages for just this journal, so they are higher than the overall averages.)

 And again you see much higher frequencies in the 1950s and 1960s.

 There are a lot of highly cited articles in this topic.
 That’s largely because there are a lot of articles in this topic.
-Notably, a lot of the highly cited articles here are well after the peak of Ordinary Language Philosophers.
-And the papers are by a fairly disparate set of authors.
+Notably, a lot of the highly cited articles here are well after the peak of ordinary language philosophy.
+The highly cted papers are by a fairly disparate set of authors.
 But one striking thing is that, to my eyes at least, there are a lot of very good writers represented here.
 So we see papers, for instance, by Bernard Williams, Frank Jackson, Stephen Yablo and Philippa Foot.
 On the other hand, there is also a Wittgenstein paper here, and I never thought of Wittgenstein as a great stylist, so maybe it’s just a coincidence.
-But I suspect it would be better if more papers were written in the style this topic picks out.
+But mostly I think most writers would be better off if they tried to adopt the styles of the midcentury greats.

 Finally, note that I’ve put this topic in two categories.
-While the papers here to cover a huge range (there are 1400 of them after all), there do seem to be two big clusters in ethics and in philosophy of mind.
-I’ll go over how I split topics in two when I come to another topic, Sets and Grue, that is even more binary than this one.
+While the papers here to cover a huge range (there are fourteen hundred of them after all), there do seem to be two big clusters in ethics and in philosophy of mind.
+I’ll go over how I split topics in two when I come to another topic, sets and grue, that is even more binary than this one.